 Any of these mass timber flooring system options can be compositely connected to a concrete topping slab for greater strength and stiffness.
 This composite performance reduces vibrations and increases the spanning capabilities of the floor system.

 Our engineers evaluate the entrained carbon in alternate structural systems.
 When assessing and analyzing multiple construction materials for the same building the results are clear: using wood as the primary structural system results in the lowest embodied carbon of any structural alternate.
 We use this tool as one of many factors that go into making recommendations on the most appropriate systems for the projects we design.

 In collaboration with our partners at Holmes Fire, we study the performance of mass timber construction in potential fire scenarios.
-We provide the necessary safety in design whilst challenging some of the industries pre-conceived notions on what is possible!
+We provide the necessary safety in design while challenging some of the industries preconceived notions on what is possible!
 The resulting systems are expressed in the finished architecture.

 The North American Wood Council has a number of educational resources and further information on wood products and construction.
 We have found that they have good resources for considerations of design, sustainability, reuse of beetle-killed lumber and other research.